Lanius

 Lanius, the typical shrikes, are a genus of passerine birds in the shrike family Laniidae.
 The majority of the family's species are placed in this genus.
 The genus name, Lanius, is derived from the Latin word for "butcher", and some shrikes are also known as "butcher birds" because of their feeding habits.
 The common English name "shrike" is from Old English scríc, "shriek", referring to the shrill call.

-African species are known as fiscals.
+Some African species are known as fiscals.
 That name comes from the Afrikaans word fiskaal ("public official", especially a hangman), because they hang their prey on thorns for storage.